richbst/RBS_simulation_LAMMPS_script/README.md

 > Uses as input atom dump file produced by the grow-script
 > script parameters must be set to match film growth temp and file label
 > Heats from a standard start temp to above the relaxation temperature and back twice
-> creates an atom dump and a tempdens file that are used with python codes (see RBS_simulation_python) to determine mobility and density in separate analyses
+> creates an atom dump and a tempdens file that are used with python codes (see RBS_simulation_python) to determine mobility and density in separate analyses.
-> also modified to heat very rapidly from deposition temp and hold at anneal temp while writing atomn dumps at ~15% intervals

 in.cool-pe-dens
 >cools film created by the grow-script to approximately zero temp using a baristas on the side walls to maintain zero lateral pressure.
 >outputs average potential energy and film density at each temperature
 >and atom dump file for calculation of inherent structures using pascal routines in RBS_simulation_python or an Ovito function.

+in.anneal_lng2_film
+>Used in measurement of film relaxation time.
+This script heats film very rapidly to an annealing temperature, then creates up to 74 atomdump files at 15% intervals.
+>They are used by intermedscatt-anneal-xy_long.py to calculate the self-intermediate scattering function for the film.
+Provision is made to delay the start of
+>atom dumps until the film is equilibrated at the new temperature.